Mindwerks/plate-tectonics/README.md

 ## Python bindings

 Supported versions:
-* Python 2.6 (currently not supported on AppVeyor)
+* Python 3.9+
-* Python 2.7
+* Python 3.10
-* Python 3.2 (currently not supported on AppVeyor)
+* Python 3.11
-* Python 3.3
+* Python 3.12
-* Python 3.4
+* Python 3.13

-To use it in your program you can either add a dependency use pip (_pip install PyPlatec_) or build and install it from source code.
+To use it in your program you can either add a dependency using pip (_pip install PyPlatec_) or build and install it from source code.

 ### Compile (Python)